Schemes to assign to each state in the USA, a number of congressmen (based on state populations);

 voting with strategic voters).

-If all candidates in a set S pairwise-beat all candidate in the complement subset
+If all candidates in a set S pairwise-beat all candidates in the complement subset

 (i.e a voter majority prefers each S-member over each candidate not in S)

 and S is the smallest nonempty such set, then S is called the "Smith Set."

 A "Condorcet winner" is a 1-element Smith set.
 (Related is the "Schwartz set" in which

 Ballots that do not meet the rules of the voting system and hence which are discarded